-Consulting expenses for the nine month period ended September 30, 2018 amounted to \$321,000 compared to \$74,000 in the comparative 2017 period, which is an increase of \$247,000.
+Consulting expenses for the year ended December 31, 2018 amounted to \$381,000 compared to \$155,000 in the comparative 2017 period, which is an increase of \$226,000.
 Most of the increase is due to the engagement of a financial advisor to assist the Company in assessing potential strategic alternatives for the Company.
-No such advisor was engaged during most of the first three quarters of 2017.
-Consulting expenses were also incurred in the first three quarters of 2018 for the engagement of an executive search firm to assist in recruiting the Company's President and the engagement of Argus Media (formerly Integer

-Research Ltd.) to undertake a first phase independent market study of the nitrogen fertilizer industry in North America.
-The Company has also incurred some consulting expenses for the engagement of GSFC to assist in the exploration and development of the Proteos Nitrogen project.
+No such advisor was engaged during the majority of 2017.
+Consulting expenses were also incurred in 2018 for the engagement of an executive search firm to assist in recruiting the Company's President and the engagement of Argus Media (formerly Integer Research Ltd.) to undertake a first phase independent market study of the nitrogen fertilizer industry in North America.
+The Company has also incurred some consulting expenses for the engagement of GSFC to assist in the exploration and development of the Proteos Nitrogen Project.